 One savvy strategy for paying off debt faster is getting a balance transfer credit card.
 How it works: move your outstanding debt from a high-interest credit card onto the new credit card offering a special introductory interest rate on balance transfers.
 The best balance transfer credit cards in Canada offer promotional interest rates between 0% to 12.99% on balance transfers.
 This smooth move could save you a bundle on interest – so long as you aggressively attack the balance during the introductory period.

-Look for a balance transfer credit card that offers a low interest rate for a long promotional period – like the MBNA True Line® Mastercard®.
-If your goal is to lower your interest charges and expedite paying off your credit card debt, this is the card for you.
+Look for a balance transfer credit card that offers a low-interest rate for a long promotional period.
+If your goal is to lower your interest charges and expedite paying off your credit card debt, a balance transfer credit card could help.

 4. Get a Lower Interest Rate